gnbPlusPlus/CS300-DataStructures_and_Algorithms/README.md

 How did you approach the problem?
 Consider why data structures are important to understand.
 --
+I approached completing these projects by referencing examples from the textbook, past assignments, and online articles.
+Studying these implementations taught me how to implement each data structure myself and write pseudocode accordingly.
+When I found errors in my pseudocode, I referenced the same materials to find and fix my mistakes.
+Data structures are important to understand because they give a programmer options, and tailoring software to match its best-fit options is the mark of a strong programmer.
+Reviewing the advantages and disadvantages of each data structure taught me what to think about when considering future code.

 How did you overcome any roadblocks you encountered while going through the activities or project?
 --